Notice to members: The nomination period for post season awards closes at midnight on Tuesday, May 7.

 Post Season Awards

-With our 2019 season winding down, the time to nominate your players for North Carolina All-District/All-State is rapidly approaching.
-This year’s nominations will be submitted online through a form that will be made available in the Members’ Area of this website on Friday, April 26.
-For a preview of the information you will need to submit, log in and select the “All-District/State” button.
+Nominate your players now.
+This year, nominations are being submitted online through a form that is located on this website.
+To nominate, log in to the Members’ Area and select the “All-District/State” button.
 The deadline for submitting your nominations is Tuesday, May 7.
 Your player’s complete end of season stats (after your last regular season game) should be submitted.
 Do not include any post season play.

 2019 Powerade State Games Showcase